 - Take notes to reference in the future (seriously, do it)

-- This is really aimed at younger guys out of uni.
-If you’ve got any networking background, you can skip it.
+- This is really aimed at less experienced people.
+If you’ve got any IT background, you can skip it.

 This should give you an understanding of how AD works.